86challenge/rules/rules.typ

       #oem_tire_disclaimer

   + *Alignment*
-    + Front camber shall not exceed (be more negative than) -2.5 degrees
+    + Front camber shall not exceed (be more negative than) -2.5 degrees.
     + Front camber may be adjusted using only the following parts:
       #table(
         columns: (1fr, 1fr),